cjdaly/Zark-MPS/README.md

 ### Zark

 A silly Zork-like adventure game engine prototype.
 Supports moving between areas and picking up and dropping items.
 Score points by visiting all the areas.
+(Use editor hints to toggle between editing and playing the game.)

 ### Consoul